 The Board shall be appointed by the Regional Commissioner or in his or her absence an Assistant Regional Commissioner or the Regional Referee Administrator.

 The Board shall be composed of disinterested persons and shall generally consist of the Regional Referee Administrator or his or her assistant and two other Regional Board members.
 The Regional Commissioner may also appoint any other Executive Member of American Youth Soccer Organization to serve on the Board, other than the Area 1-P Director or Section 1 Director.
+Ideally, members of the Board of Review shall have completed AYSO Due Process and Dispute Resolution, or equivalent, training.
 A person shall be treated as disinterested unless he or she is a division director in the division in question or imposed the discipline in question, a witness, a coach in the same division, a parent of a player involved in any game in which the person requesting the review was ejected, or a person who has some direct personal interest in the outcome of the Board of Review.

 The Regional Commissioner or in his or her absence an Assistant Regional Commissioner or the Regional Referee Administrator may, in his or her discretion and having regard to the seriousness of the allegations, suspend the enforcement of all or any disciplinary action pending the outcome of the Board of Review proceeding.
 The Regional Commissioner’s refusal to suspend enforcement is not subject to review or appeal.